Relm4/book/src/component_macro_reference.md

 set_property_name = gtk::Box { ... }
 ```

-Sometimes you need to pass additional arguments along with the widget, such as when calling [`gtk::Grid::attach`](https://aaronerhardt.github.io/docs/relm4/gtk4/prelude/trait.GridExt.html#tymethod.attach).
+Sometimes you need to pass additional arguments along with the widget, for example when calling [`gtk::Grid::attach`](https://aaronerhardt.github.io/docs/relm4/gtk4/prelude/trait.GridExt.html#tymethod.attach).
 You can do this by providing the additional arguments in square brackets after the method:

 ```rust,ignore
 set_property_name[value1, value2, ...] = gtk::Box { ... }